-Deer and wild goats are commonly spotted along the route along with porcupines, rabbits, red squirrels, lynx, tortoises and a variety of lizards including chameleons.
+You will commonly spot deer and wild goats along the route.
+Also expect to see smaller creatures such as porcupines, rabbits, red squirrels, lynx, tortoises and a variety of lizards including chameleons.

-For bird spotters there are many species of birds which can be seen throughout the year due the mild climate and there are two rare breeds which you may come across: the Smyrna kingfisher and the wall climber.
+If you are a bird spotter there are many species of birds which you can see throughout the year.
+Due the mild climate there are two rare breeds which you may come across: the Smyrna kingfisher and the wall climber.

-There are endangered and dangerous animals which you may encounter along the way too.
+You may encounter endangered and dangerous animals along the way too.
 Snakes and scorpions live in certain mountainous areas along the trail so you should stay vigilant.

-The endangered loggerhead turtles lay their eggs at both Patara beach and Cirali beach near to the site of Olympos and can often been seen in the turquoise waters along the coast; so if you decide to take a much needed dip in the sea to cool off along the way be sure to look out for their heads bobbing above the waves.
+The endangered loggerhead turtles lay their eggs at both Patara beach and Cirali beach near to the site of Olympos and you can often see them in the turquoise waters along the coast.
+So if you decide to take a much needed dip in the sea to cool off along the way be sure to look out for their heads bobbing above the waves.

 Where to sleep?

-Most of the accommodation found along the Lycian Way route are family-run guesthouses (locally known as Pansiyons).
+You will find that most accommodation along the Lycian Way route are family-run guesthouses.
+These are locally known as Pansiyons.
 Although these modest abodes may lack luxury they certainly make up for in traditional charm and warm hospitality.
 If the early parts of the routes appeal to you there are several quaint B&B’s to choose from.
 The Kayakoy Pansiyon is a reasonably priced 3 bedroomed wooden framed guest house in the heart of Kayakoy village near to many eateries.

-At Faralya the Montenegro Motel and George House are well known hosts for partakers of the Lycian Way offering help with the routes and information on wildlife, flora and fauna to look out for.
+At Faralya the Montenegro Motel and George House are well known hosts for partakers of the Lycian Way.
+They will offer you help with the routes and information on wildlife, flora and fauna to look out for.
 Montenegro has a number of traditional stone and timber chalets set in a beautifully maintained garden full of brightly coloured flowers.
 George House also allows campers to pitch their tents on their sea view terrace provided they make use of the restaurant for refreshments.